nglasl/silverstripe-fusion/README.md

 ![tag](images/fusion-tag.png)

 The fusion tags are managed like any other data object, where tag types reflect those that have been consolidated.
-This pushes changes out to those respective tag types, maintaining any functionality which directly requires a tag that has been consolidated.
+This pushes changes out to those respective tag types, maintaining any functionality directly requiring a tag that has been consolidated.

 ### Searchable Content Tagging